stephank/lazyssh/doc/providers/forward.md

 # Dummy forwarding target type

-The `forward` target type does not actually create any resources, but simply forwards to connection to a fixed address.
+The `forward` target type does not actually create any resources, but simply forwards the connection to a fixed address.

 These are the available target options: